MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wdfkd-wdfcollection.md

 ---
-title: "wdfkd.wdfcollection"
+title: "!wdfkd.wdfcollection"
-description: "The wdfkd.wdfcollection extension displays all of the objects that are stored in a WDFCOLLECTION structure."
+description: "The !wdfkd.wdfcollection extension displays all of the objects that are stored in a WDFCOLLECTION structure."
-keywords: ["wdfkd.wdfcollection Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!wdfkd.wdfcollection Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref